PerlFFI/FFI-CheckLib/README.md

     The variable is colon separated on Unix and semicolon separated on Windows.
 If you use this variable, `FFI_CHECKLIB_PACKAGE` will be ignored.

+- PATH

+    On Windows the `PATH` environment variable will be used as a search path for libraries.

 # FAQ

 - Why not just use `dlopen`?